mmomtchev/Forez/README.md

 Also, it is worth noting that another source of confusion stems from the fact that the most notable Forez - Count Guy IV of Forez and Nevers - was count of both Forez and Nevers - and is referred as count of Nevers in most crusaders sources.
 Nevers is a different - and also very prominent - crusading family.

+There are two previous studies of the Forez family - the first one is the chronicles of Jean-Marie de la Mure in 1675, republished with annotated corrections in 1830 [4] and the second one is *L’Art de vérifier les dates* from 1784 by Benedictine monks [26].
+De la Mure did not have access to any crusader chronicles while the Benedictines cite the Villehardouin - Fourth Crusade and Joinville - Seventh Crusade - chronicles.
+Both works contain a significant number of mistakes, omissions or confusions between the successive counts named Guigues.

-This is the first study of the Forez family since the chronicles of Jean-Marie de la Mure in 1675 and uses a number of documents that were not available to him -  [2], [3], [7], [21] and [22] - which were not available to him.
+This paper uses a number of additional documents that were not available to them -  [2], [3], [7], [21] and [22].

 ### Count Willelme (Gillin / Vuidelin / Guillaume) III of Lyon and Forez, nicknamed Willelme the Old